softwarefactory-project/DLRN/doc/source/installation.rst

 Then the username for the user creating the gerrit reviews when a build will fail needs to be configured like this::

-  $ git config --global --add gitreview.username "myaccount"
+  $ git config --global gitreview.username dlrnbot
+  $ git config --global user.email dlrn@dlrn.domain

-and authorized to connect to gerrit without password.
+and authorized to connect to Gerrit without password.
+Make sure the public SSH key of the user that run DLRN is defined in the Gerrit account linked to the DLRN user email.

 Configuring your httpd
 ----------------------